Admissions Matters: Common Questions

 The admissions professionals at most boarding schools are accustomed to dealing with last-minute applications for good reasons such as yours.
 While there are never any guarantees, it never hurts to ask.

 What about accepting an overseas job posting?
 That happened to us years ago.
 Overall, it was a worthwhile experience.
-Most international corporations have an expatriate benefits package which will include schooling for your child while you are abroad.
+Most international corporations have an expatriate benefits package, which includes schooling for your child while you are abroad.
 Most major cities will have schools that cater to the ex-pat community.
 Your human resources professional will have a list of schools and contacts.
 You will have to complete the customary application and testing requirements.
 However, that all can be done in a matter of weeks, not months.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us on Facebook and Instagram. @boardingschoolreview

 comments powered by Disqus